This post is also available in: Dutch

 Next up is Neak Pean, a small temple located in the middle of an island, and to get there you’ll follow a bridge over the water.
 It was built in the 12th century by King Jayavarman VII, and the temple is dedicated to Buddhism.
 During the raining season, the temple area is mostly flooded.
 On the island, there is a water pond with a chapel.
 As this was a quite small place, we didn’t stay here for too long and it was a quick visit.

-If you are like us, by now you might be getting a bit tired.
+If you are like us, by now you might be getting quite tired.
 Before you head to Preah Khan it might be smart to get some lunch (if you haven’t already).

 Preah Khan, built in 1191 during King Jayavarman VII, is one of the bigger complexes at Angkor.
 It resembles Ta Prohm a bit, but is a lot more quiet around this hour.
 The biggest difference with Ta Prohm is that it is in a good state of preservation, due to restoration efforts of World Monuments Fund.